You will need to be extra vigilant when clients request hair colour services once your salon or barbershop is up and running again after lockdown.

 - They must check that the client is over 16 and understand the allergy alert testing procedures for over-16s.

-- New clients must have an allergy alert test at least 48 hours before their appointment, and no more than five days before.
+- New clients must have an allergy alert test at least 48 hours before their appointment.

 - Returning clients will need an allergy alert test if, for example:

-- Your client has not had an allergy alert test for 12 months.
+- Your client has not had an allergy alert test for six months.